MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Grab Distance

 !!! warning Grab distance varies between platforms.
-    For example mobile players can grab entities when much farther away than VR players
+    For example [Mobile/Web](#identifying-players) can grab entities when much farther away than [VR players](#identifying-players).

 !!! tip Grab-distance cannot be configured.
     You cannot explicitly control from how far away an entity can be grabbed; however you can use a trigger to control grabbability (for example: make an entity grabbable by a specific play when they are in that trigger).

 ### Grab Lock

 When an entity is [grabbable](#creating-a-grabbable-entity) there is a setting its Properties called `Grab Lock`.
-When it is enabled a VR player no longer needs to keep the trigger (on their VR controller) pressed to hold the entity (which gets tiring after a while!).
-When `Grab lock` is enabled a VR player presses (and releases) the trigger to grab.
+When it is enabled a [VR player](#identifying-players) no longer needs to keep the trigger (on their VR controller) pressed to hold the entity (which gets tiring after a while!).
+When `Grab lock` is enabled a [VR player](#identifying-players) presses (and releases) the trigger to grab.
 When they release the trigger the entity _stays held_.
 When they later again press and release the trigger again, the entity is released.

 ### Force Grabbing